sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 Getting credit in the US is very hard.
 Especially if you are under 21.

 Keep in mind that instead of Interac for debit cards, all American debit cards (also known as "check cards") are actually VISA/MasterCard cards.
 You can use them anywhere you would use a credit card except the money comes out of your account immediately.
-Citibank (see above) has all their checking debit cards to be "MasterCard debit cards".

 You can get a Secured Credit card where you put some money into a special account and that amount becomes your credit limit.
 Something to look into.